This property controls the number of seconds to pause

 However where that is not possible, this property may be useful.

-It may be necessary to have a startup delay when running as a Windows Service.
+It may be necessary to have a startup delay when running as a service or as a console application.

 However having such a delay at all times would be inconvenient